TrungTVo/kafka-spring-boot-getting-started/README.md

 Notes:
 - The app uses Spring Boot's default port 8080 unless overridden in `application.yml`.
-- The produce endpoint accepts an arbitrary JSON `message` payload — the producer will serialize it as configured in the application (check `Producer` implementation).
+- The produce endpoint accepts an arbitrary JSON `message` payload — by default the producer will convert it to string using `toString()` and serialize it as configured in the application (check `Producer` implementation).
 - The start/stop/pause/resume endpoints perform control actions on in-process listeners; they do not modify Kafka broker state.